About Civil Engineering

 The bachelor of science programs in architectural engineering, civil engineering and construction management are accredited by ABET.

-Educational Objectives of the Undergraduate Program
+Educational Objectives of the Undergraduate Programs

 • Be involved in continuing education and professional development activities.